 Students will save between $13,000 and $20,000 in college tuition, room & board, and fees and incur less student debt.
 The real value is how much more you will earn over your lifetime by their entering into the work force a year earlier.

 To be considered for the Program you should have a high school grade point average of at least a 3.0 out of a 4.0, be college-ready as defined by the ACT (composite of 21 based on English Composition – 18, Reading – 21, Mathematics – 22, and Biology – 24 section scores) or SAT (composite of 1050 based on the combined scores from the Critical Reading and Mathematics components), and be motivated.

 Three year degree participants will take loads of 15 semester hours each fall and spring.
 A normal full time load is between 12 and 18, so students won’t be buried with classes, thus having time to engage in the full-college experience.
 During the summer, students take general education courses, allowing them to take courses in their major during the traditional academic year.
-Two Winter Terms may be required if students do not transfer in some college credits or do not wish to take 18 hrs. during one of the academic year (fall or spring) semesters.
 Students who transfer in some college credits will be able to take a lighter load in some semesters or the summer time.

 Frequently Asked Questions

 What majors can I complete in the Program?

 All majors except those in Education fields (includes secondary education certifications), AccountingCPA track are eligible for this program.
 Why are there Admissions criteria for applicants in this program?
 Students must be motivated and focused.
 Motivated by the opportunity to finish faster, save money and start their careers or enter post graduate programs, e.g. Medical, Dental, Law or graduate schools earlier.
 They must be disciplined enough and academically prepared to handle a full course load during the academic year and online coursework in the summer.